-We are committed to the health and safety of our guests and staff.
+We are committed to your health and safety.

 We are open and admitting new guests.
-Each new admission is tested for COVID-19 and re-tested in one week to mitigate risks associated with the virus.
+When admitted, you are tested for COVID-19 and re-tested in one week to mitigate risks associated with the virus.

-Fellowship Hall is committed to the health and safety of our guests and staff as we continue to operate during the pandemic.
-We continue to monitor information from the CDC, NC DHHS, and the Guilford County Health Department and will implement changes as recommendations become available.
+Fellowship Hall is committed to your health and safety as we continue to operate during the pandemic.
+We monitor information from the CDC, NC DHHS, and the Guilford County Health Department and will implement changes as recommendations become available.
 This page is updated as needed to reflect new information.

 FACILITIES & STAFF MANAGEMENT